caxlsx/caxlsx/CONTRIBUTING.md

 Triaging issues can be very time-consuming, so we especially appreciate any help in this area!

-Start by looking for (issues labelled “needs triage”)[https://github.com/caxlsx/caxlsx/labels/needs%20triage].
+Start by looking for [issues labelled “needs triage”](https://github.com/caxlsx/caxlsx/issues?q=label%3A%22needs+triage%22).
 Choose one of these issues, then perform the following checks:

  * Is the issue still relevant?
 It may have been fixed or made obsolete in the meantime.
  * Can the issue be reproduced?
 If necessary, ask the person who reported the issue originally to provide more information.